elasticio/elasticio.github.io/content/_guides/managing-user-roles-in-a-tenant.md

 ---
 title: Managing user roles in a contract
-description: This document explains what roles and permissions are, how roles are set in the UI and how custom roles are configured.
+description: This document explains the default roles and permissions of the platform and how to set them in the UI.
 layout: article
 section: Contract Management
 order: 1